tidal stream image

 This fence like structure can disrupt fish migration and block both local navigation and shipping.
 In order to reduce the dangers to fish, the tidal fence could be engineered so that the spaces between the caisson wall and the rotor foil are large enough to allow fish to pass unaffected.

-There are many advantages in using tidal energy.
 The first advantage is that the ocean is a reliable energy source to replace the burning of fossil fuels.
 In addition, it is a renewable source of energy that provides no waste product such as greenhouse gases.
 It needs no fossil fuel to power it and it generates electricity more efficient than wind and solar power using the predictable power of the tides.
+This makes tidal fences a promising technology for sustainable tidal energy extraction, balancing power generation with environmental preservation.

 Top Selling Tidal Power Related Products